+Like many historic cities in the Silver State, the grand, bustling city of Belmont has transformed into one of the state’s more iconic ghost towns.
+Positioned north of Tonopah, and the additional living ghost town of Manhattan, lies the fascinating remains of Belmont.
 Following a silver strike in 1865, other minerals were soon after discovered, including copper lead and antimony.
 As the boom continued to flourish, it attracted many gold hungry prospectors, including a few notable people like Tasker Oddie, the 12th governor of Nevada and a United States Senator.

 As mining continued to flourish, like mining strikes, it began to dwindle, then picking up momentum again in the 1870s.
 It was during this time that the town reached its largest population at 2,000.
 Already having become the county seat, the town boasted four stores, two saloons, five restaurants, livery stable, a post office, an assay office, a bank, school, telegraph office, two newspapers, and a blacksmith shop.
 The population boom was short-lived however, and by 1887 several of the mines shut down.

 During this era timber was in such high demand in such an arid countryside that when the settlers relocated to the next hot spot they took what was most valued in their homes: the wood infrastructure.
 Having your own timber in tow made life much easier at your next camp.
-When the town was nearly abandoned, most of the roofs went with them, but the Belmont’s pride and joy still remains: The Belmont Courthouse.
+When the town was nearly abandoned, most of the roofs went with them, but the Belmont’s pride and joy still remains: the Belmont Courthouse.
 This building in particular kept its original roof intact until just a few years ago when it was fully renovated.

-When visiting the fascinating ruins remaining in Belmont today, it’s undeniably interesting wandering the perfectly executed craftsmanship that has seemingly withstood time.
-Considering the buildings are 150 years old, having any portion of them still remaining is really quite remarkable.
+When visiting the fascinating ruins remaining in Belmont today, it’s endlessly interesting wandering the perfectly executed craftsmanship that has seemingly withstood time.
+Considering the buildings are 150+ years old, having any portion of them still remaining is really quite remarkable.
 Visitors can easily spend an entire day wandering the old miner cabins and mill sites, and the fascinating Monitor-Belmont Mill whose towering chimney still remains.
 A most interesting fact about this mystifying ruin is during World War II, pilots from the Tonopah Air Force Base used this chimney as a target practice, firing their 50 caliber weapons!